 Programme specifications: A comprehensive summary of the key elements of the degree, including educational aims and intended learning outcomes, plus details on programme structure, assessment requirements, student support and more.

 The one-week orientation period includes sessions on key computing and study skills and an introduction to major groups of pathogens.
-This is followed two compulsory modules; Analysis & Design of Research Studies and Parasitology & Entomology.
-Further recommended modules include Critical Skills for Tropical Medicine and Molecular Biology.
+This is followed by three compulsory modules; Analysis & Design of Research Studies, Parasitology & Entomology and Critical Skills for Tropical Medicine.
+Further recommended modules include Molecular Biology.
 Sessions on basic computing, molecular biology and statistics are run throughout the term for all students.

 Terms 2 and 3